 Yet many of the greatest business successes have come from breaking protocol and trying something completely new.
-But ironically, while many leaders implore their people to think outside of the box, in reality they discourage employees by digging in, becoming more conservative, and forcing employees to follow the old tried-and-true processes.
+However, ironically, while many leaders implore their people to think outside of the box, in reality, they discourage employees from embracing change by digging in, becoming more conservative, and forcing their members of staff to follow the old tried-and-true processes.

 While they say they want new ideas and risks, they don’t actually make it safe for people to do these things.

 Throughout history, new ideas have been consistently rejected and ridiculed.
 But without the persistence of the people we now view as famous innovators, we would be decades behind in terms of medical, technological, and scientific advances.
 So what if you implemented a new procedure of having your employees share their most ridiculous or far-fetched ideas?

 Many of those ideas would be crazy and unusable, but that’s okay.
 The technique works by opening the team up to new possibilities they wouldn’t otherwise consider, and building off ridiculous ideas to create practical and usable ideas.
 The team will achieve a collective mind shift and consider innovative ideas that otherwise would have been out of their reach.